Frequently Asked Questions

 While past funding is a good indication that the conference fits within the charge and guidelines of the TDF, past funding is not an indicator of future outcomes.
 In addition to fit with the TDF mission and guidelines, as well as the terms of the CBA, the TDF Committee considers variables such as available budget, number and amount of overall requests, and so on.

 Travel Application FAQ

-Either is fine, as long as you are able to provide the required supporting documentation.
-Since there is no guarantee you will receive TDF funding, some people prefer to apply before the trip; since submitting retroactively allows you to provide a more accurate budget, some people prefer to apply after the trip.
-Please keep in mind that Accounting and Business Services is unable to process reimbursements for expenses incurred in a previous fiscal year, and therefore applications that involve such expenses cannot be considered.
+Either is fine, as long as you are able to provide the required supporting documentation and your reimbursement request will be made within the same fiscal year as the travel takes place.
 (The fiscal year ends on May 31st.)
+Since there is no guarantee you will receive TDF funding, most people prefer to apply before the trip; since submitting retroactively allows you to provide a more accurate budget, some people prefer to apply after the trip.

 The Committee needs to see evidence that faculty are selecting economical fares; if evidence isn’t provided of this, the Committee may fund only part of the airfare.
 The best way to provide this is to get and save multiple price quotes when you book the flight.
 If you neglected to do that, please provide information from www.faredetective.com on the average airfare for the time period of purchase.

 Yes.
 You can apply in the Spring TDF cycle for travel you propose to make between June 1st and September 1st.
 For administrative reasons, the procedure for processing these awards is somewhat different: